-Oberlin College is pleased to host the third annual Global Issues Symposium from February 15 to April 27, 2018.
-This year’s theme is “The Global City: Views from the Streets of the Middle East, Africa, Latin America, and South Asia.”
+Oberlin College is pleased to host the fourth annual Global Issues Symposium from February 15 to March 14, 2019.
+This year’s theme is “Militarization of Global Politics, Economy & Society.”

 About the Global Issues Symposium

 In 2016, Oberlin College launched the Global Issues Symposium, designed to bring renowned scholars, policy practitioners and activists to campus to discuss crucial transnational issues with the college and community.
 Each year features a specific transnational issue, and brings a cohort of speakers from diverse backgrounds to offer equitable representation in dialogues needed to address the most pressing issues of our times.

 The symposium series is organized by the International Studies Concentration, and funded through a generous donation from the Isenberg Family Charitable Foundation.

 Global Issues Symposia will be held over four years, and constitute a significant starting initiative for a larger Global Scholars Program envisioned to expand student learning beyond the existing curriculum of the International Studies Concentration.